MinErn-Chen/Studius/README.md

 ### Establishing connection from server to database

 Edit the user credentials in `server/db.js` to match that of the local PostgreSQL account.
-Host, port and database should most likely be the same.
+Host, port and database should most likely be kept the same.

 ### Starting server and client